DeepaliPaspule/tiny-tabs/README.md

 ## license

-mit. do whatever. just don't steal the creatures please, i love them.
+do whatever. just don't steal the creatures please, i love them.

 ## about

-made by deepali in my bedroom, mostly while i should have been doing other things. the extension itself is still in beta. if you want to say hi or suggest a new creature, open an issue :)
+made by me in my bedroom, mostly while i should have been doing other things. the extension itself is still in beta. if you want to say hi or suggest a new creature, open an issue :)

 — deepali ♡